jeff-godwin/RNAseq/README.md

 Hisat2 is used for alignement and the transcripts are assembled using stringtie.
 The read counts for assembled transcripts are counted using htseq-count

-All required tools are installable using conda
+All required tools are installable using conda.